az-raven/az-raven/README.md

 ## Hi there 👋

-I'm Rose, I'm a full stack (primarily UGC) developer for Subsurface Studios, as well as head artist and the only systems administrator.
-I also created the vast majority of models in Compensation Social.
-Want photos?
-Check it out [here](https://compensationvr.tk/social)!

-- 🌱 I’m currently learning more 3D modelling skills.
+I'm Rose, a full stack developer experienced with Unity and backend development.
+I used to work on Compensation Social, now I'm working on my Associate's in Computer Programming at 15, along with a few secret projects going public later this year.

+- 🌱 Working on my AAS in Computer Programming!
-- 💬 Ask me about Compensation Social!
+- 💬 Ask me about Subsurface Studios!
 - 📫 How to reach me: Rose932#1454 on Discord.
 - ⚡ Fun fact: If I'm passionate about something, I'll keep going until it's somebody else's code that's limiting me.
 - 🎉 High school graduate and working on my Associate's at 15!
-- 😄 Pronouns: She / Her
+- 😄 Pronouns: Any - She/Her Preferred.
-- Working on a secret new project for [@SubsurfaceStudios](https://github.com/SubsurfaceStudios), releasing sometime around June 2023.
+- ⚡ Working on a secret new project for [@SubsurfaceStudios](https://github.com/SubsurfaceStudios).

 ## Resume
 * Multiple years experience in C#, Node.js, and Unity3D, including VR development and significant experience with MongoDB.